Skoda Elroq Long Term review

 I like to keep my neighbours on their toes and there’s not much that gets past them.
 Earlier this month, I bid farewell to our long term Cupra Born V3 and said hello to its replacement - a Skoda Elroq Edition 85.
 As Cupra and Skoda are part of the sprawling VW empire, the collection and delivery was done in one slick operation.
 Which was handy because it meant that I could move all my junk from one to the other without having the chance to lose it in the garage.

 Within 24 hours, two neighbours made reference to the newcomer, which is more than any of them had done with the Born.
-Was it the Timiano Green paintwork that Electrifying.com Editor Vicky Parrott had chosen, or was it the Skoda badge that made it more noticeable than the Born, which had been parked on my drive for six months.
+Was it the Timiano Green paintwork that Electrifying.com Editor Vicky Parrott had chosen, or was it the Skoda badge that made it more noticeable than the Born that had been parked on my drive for six months.
 Who knows?
 All I can report is that non-car people think that the Elroq is a ‘nice-looking car’.
-Which is probably great news if you work at Skoda, but these are the kind of people who buy cars and spend their own cash.
+Which is probably great news if you work at Skoda, because these are the kind of people who buy cars and spend their own cash.

 So what can I tell you about the Elroq after such a short period of time?
 Well, not a huge amount, but I can inform you that it is a very easy car to get used to.
 Which might sound like a really dull thing to say, but it’s actually a really underrated quality.
 Setting up a modern car is like buying a new computer or phone.
 You need to create accounts, log in to this, download an app, scan a QR code etc. It’s a process I generally dread, but Skoda has clearly worked hard to make the process as idiot-proof as possible.
-Yes, there’s an app to download and a user account that needs setting up, but the process after that is surprisingly easy.
-Linking the car to the app took a few seconds and within a few minutes, the whole thing was set up and ready to go.
-I know what you’re saying, “Isn’t every car like that?”
-Well, no, they’re not.
-The Volvo EX30 I’m now running is still throwing me out of the infotainment system, not recognising my phone and presenting me with the black screen of death on an almost fortnightly basis.

 I’m also loving most aspects of the specification that Vicky chose.
 Our car has the optional ‘Lodge’ interior, which is worth every penny of the £600 Skoda charges.
 The fabrics are light, neatly designed and, best of all, it comes with orange seat belts.
 Which would be an absolute deal-sealer if I was looking to buy.